radiantearth/stac-spec/best-practices.md

 assets or just metadata) can be 'published' online by just adding one field (the self link) to its root catalog.
 All the other links should remain the same.
 The resulting catalog is no longer compliant with the self-contained catalog recommendations, but instead transforms into a 'relative published catalog'.
-With this, a client may resolve item and sub-catalog self links by traversing parent and root links, but requires reading multiple sources to achieve this.
+With this, a client may resolve Item and sub-catalog self links by traversing parent and root links, but requires reading multiple sources to achieve this.

 So if you are writing a STAC client it is recommended to start with just supporting these two types of published catalogs.
 In